pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/InitializeTypo3BackendInAPhpShellScript(cliMode)/Index.rst

   files for backend modules in extensions.
 (In fact this script must be registered as a backend module)

-- Line 19 includes the backend “init.php” file.
+- Line 19 includes the backend "init.php" file.

 After these lines you have a backend environment set up.
 The browser check was bypassed and a backend user named like $MCONF['name'] was initialized.
 If something failed init.php will exit with an error message.
-You can also execute the script with the “status” command (eg. “/abs/path/to/typo3conf/ext/myext/ myphpshellscript.phpsh status”) to see which user was initialized, which database found and which path the script runs from.
+You can also execute the script with the "status" command (eg. "/abs/path/to/typo3conf/ext/myext/ myphpshellscript.phpsh status") to see which user was initialized, which database found and which path the script runs from.
 This indicates the success of the initialization.